andrewcockerill/covid-visualizations/README.md

 - Navigate to and open <tt>app.R</tt>

-- Execute the appplication by clicking "Run App> on the top right section of the window
+- Execute the appplication by clicking "Run App" on the top right section of the window

 #### Running from shinyapps.io